 set opt(ftp2-start) 170.0

-Also add the following line to define number of wired and also base-station nodes in Wired simulation in ns2:
+Also, add the following line to define the number of wired and also base-station nodes in Wired simulation in ns2,

 set num_bs_nodes 1

 Now we also move to the main part of the program.
 The hierarchical routing in order to route packets between wireless and also wired domains should use the mixed simulations.
-The routing information also for wired nodes is based on connectivity of the topology in network simulation in ns2.
-The nodes also in connect to one another through Links in the topology.
+The routing information also for wired nodes is based on the connectivity of the topology in network simulation in ns2.
+The nodes also in connection to one another through links in the topology.

-We segregate in network simulation ns2 in different domains we are placing the wired and also wireless nodes.
-By means of hierarchical topology structure the domains and also sub-domains (or clusters as they called here) define as shown below.
+We segregate wired network simulation ns2 in different domains.
+We are placing the wired and also wireless nodes.
+By means of hierarchical topology structure, the domains and also sub-domains (or clusters as they called here) define as shown below.